Visa Sponsorship Office Administrator Jobs in Canada 2025

 Which visa is typically used for office administrator jobs in Canada?

-The most common is the Temporary Work Permit or work authorization under programs like the Temporary Foreign Worker Program (TFWP).
-Some may also qualify under Express Entry or Provincial Nominee Programs (PNPs).
+Most people get a Temporary Work Permit (TWP) or permission to work through a scheme like the Temporary Foreign Worker scheme (TFWP).
+Some people may also be able to get in through Express Entry or the Provincial Nominee Programs (PNPs).